EugeneAristow/safe_gift_module/README.md

 'takeTheGift' external method in case it passes related GnosisSafe owners signatures considering set threshold and expiry time.

+# Instruction
+<br>NOTE: tested on MacOS 13.2 but should be relevant for Ubuntu as well
-To run auto-tests in local mainnet fork:
+<br>To run auto-tests in local mainnet fork:

 0. Set up environment and install required packages
 1. Set the provider URL in .env.example and copy it to .env